Here’s the true story this spider photo reminded me of:

 Since that time, I’ve moved that woodpile a couple of times and never have seen any more wolf spiders.
 (They are so fast!
 I probably don’t see them even though they are there.)
 In the summertime though, sometimes I’ll see what look to be little wolf spider ‘front doors’ to their homes along the side of my house.
 I’m always careful to not disturb them when I mow the lawn.
 (And of course I don’t use pesticides on or in my home and yard.)

-I had a friend who stayed at my house a couple of years ago and had a vivid dream about me while sleeping near that folding door.
+I had a friend who stayed at my house a couple of years ago who had a vivid dream about me while sleeping near that folding door.
 In the dream, I had lots of ‘children’ living in my house.
 I smiled when I heard that dream, because I knew the dream was about all the wolf spider babies!

 Connie – spider fairy-godmother